 - When is ARKit available?
 ARKit has been available to developers as part of Xcode 9 since its beta release at WWDC '17 in June 2017.
 ARKit apps has been available to consumers on the App Store with the release of iOS 11 on September 19, 2017.

 What is ARKit?

-ARKit is an augmented reality framework Apple introduced at WWDC '17 that is compatible with iOS 11 iPhones and iPads.
+ARKit is an augmented reality framework included in Xcode that is compatible with iPhones and iPads.
 ARKit lets developers place digital objects in the real world by blending the camera on the screen with virtual objects, allowing users to interact with these objects in a real space.

 It does this by using the camera on iOS devices to create a map of the area, detecting things like tabletops, floors, and the location of the device in the physical space using CoreMotion data.
 The user doesn't have to do any calibration—that's a breakthrough in this space.

 ARKit can run on most modern iOS 11 iPhones and iPads, and can utilize Metal's features like SceneKit integration and integrate with third-party tools such as Unity and Unreal Engine.